Fresh Spirulina for Diabetes Prevention & Treatment

 High blood sugar is a scourge of modern life that sabotages our health and longevity.

-We believe everyone needs to monitor blood sugar levels and take measures to prevent diabetes.
+We believe everyone - even those not disgnosed with diabetes - should monitor blood sugar levels for two days every month to lerarn how their lifestyle impacts blood sugar levels, and take active measures to prevent diabetes.

-Get started now: Cut our sugary drinks and foods with added sugars - and add a daily dose of SPRU to your diet.
+Get started now: Cut sugary drinks and foods with added sugars - and add a daily dose of fresh spirulina to your diet.

 Click on any topic to learn more: